ANURAG0S1/invoice-generator/Readme.md

 ## features to be implemented ##

-- Dynamic editing
+- row insertion and deletion

 - customization options

+- new section creation options

 ### cuurent Features ###

-- can edit the template via html only
+- can edit by tapping on the text you want to edit